mcwdsi/OMRSE/docs/odk-workflows/EditorsWorkflow.md

 - git
 - github
 - docker
-- editing tool of choice, e.g. Protege, your favourite text editor, etc
+- editing tool of choice, e.g. Protégé, your favourite text editor, etc

 #### 1. _Create issue_
 Ensure that there is a ticket on your issue tracker that describes the change you are about to make.
 While this seems optional, this is a very important part of the social contract of building an ontology - no change to the ontology should be performed without a good ticket, describing the motivation and nature of the intended change.